-The mentoring program for online language teachers is being launched for all of ACTFL's 12,000+ members!
-The deadline to sign up for the Fall 2018 program launch is May 13, 2018!
+The mentoring program for online language teachers was launched for all of ACTFL's 12,000+ members in Fall 2018!
+Applications for 2019 will open in Spring for mentees and Summer for mentors.
 For more information about the program guidelines and application deadlines, please check the ACTFL website!

 While all language teachers strive to adhere to ACTFL proficiency standards, guidelines, recommendations, and best practices for language instruction to promote communicative competence in the three modes of communication (interpretive, presentational, and interpersonal), it can be challenging to do so in the online environment.
 In order to be successful practitioners, foreign language educators need to have content knowledge (with the requisite level of proficiency in the target language), pedagogical content knowledge, knowledge of students’ backgrounds and their prior learning, knowledge of appropriate methods, knowledge of how to assess language learning and how use assessment data to inform instructional practices, and knowledge of the instructional context and curriculum.
 In addition to these proficiencies, online foreign language educators also need to have a deep understanding of the instructional design process, knowledge of best practices for online pedagogy, and the ability to use instructional technologies and applications to create opportunities for interaction in the target language within a meaningful cultural context.
 While initial foreign language teacher preparation programs do a good job of preparing candidates to teach in a traditional environment, the skills and proficiencies that are needed to teach a language online successfully are not typically addressed in teacher education programs.